 New Entrant Safety Audit (NESA) Training, all four of our full-time auditors are available to retire and two of the four have expressed interest in retiring within the next year.
 Last year Indiana trained and certified six (6) part-time auditors.
-To keep up with the increasing inventory of the NESA program Indiana plans to train and certify eight (8) mor part time inspectors.
+To keep up with the increasing inventory of the NESA program Indiana plans to train and certify six (6) more part time inspectors during the course of this grant.
 Indiana would prefer to do this training in Indiana, but the other options if that is not available are Colorado or Texas.

 Investigative Safety Analysis (CR) Training, Indiana currently has three full time investigators and one supervisor.
 Indiana recently sent four of our personnel to Texas to complete the CR course.
 Since then, one retired and another left our division due to retiring soon.
-In order to keep up with the demand of lengthy and in-depth investigations Indiana will plan to train and certify four (4) personnel during the course of this grant.
+In order to keep up with the demand of lengthy and in-depth investigations Indiana will plan to train and certify one (1) personnel during the course of this grant.